http4k/http4k/README.md

 * Immutable versions of the HTTP spec objects (Request, Response, Cookies etc).
 * HTTP handler and filter abstraction which models services as simple, composable functions.
 * Simple routing implementation, plus `HttpHandlerServlet` to enable plugging into any Servlet engine.
-* Type-safe Lens mechanism for decomposition and composition of HTTP message entities.
+* Type-safe Lens mechanism for destructuring and construction of HTTP message entities.
 * Abstractions for Servers, Clients, messasge formats, Templating etc.

 ### Getting started